bernhardhuber/evaluationtable/README.md

 # evaluationtable

- Simple framework for evaluating some data
+Very simple framework for evaluating some data